alonsopg/alonsopg.github.io/content/_index.md

 * Large Language Models: Foundations, Formal Frameworks, Applications, and Limitations
 * Generative Information Retrieval and Recommender Systems
 * Dialogue and Conversational Systems
-* Mining Software Repositories, and Models to Reason About Source Code